This article contains affiliate links. We may earn a small commission if you purchase via these links.

 Red dot sights are generally affordable optics, but you can spend top dollar with brands like Trijicon, Aimpoint, and EOTech.
 These brands often hold the standard of quality in the industry and they will cost more.
 Law enforcement, competition shooters, and some home defense civilians will want to spend in this price range of $400 plus.

 Mid-range red dots are often a compromise for most in the market looking for the best price with high-end features.
 These can range between $200-$400.
 Everyone from cops to hunters will find a suitable red dot in this price range.
+A popular option is the Holosun HS507C X2 red dot sight which falls into the above price category.

 Cheaper red dots will vary in quality between brands.
 Some may tout various features but can't deliver on the execution of them.
 Red dots under $100 are usually only best for plinking, recreational shooting, and target shooting at the range.